willbrasic/Asymmetric_Multi-Agent_Reinforcement_Learning_Pricing_Competition/README.md

 algorithms engaging in an unknown environment can learn collusive outcomes and sustain them in equilibrium using trigger strategies.
 The environment is coded in MATLAB and subsequently re-coded in C++ to gain more computing power and make use of object-oriented programming (OOP) design.
-This project is largely inspired by the seminal Calvano et al. (2020) paper.

 My results indicate that, indeed, simple asymmetric reinforcement learning algorithms can learn anti-competitive outcomes by interacting with each other over time and such